 Intro to Plugins

-A plugin is a custom add-on to Studio which adds new behavior and features that are not normally included.
-You can either install plugins made by the Roblox community or create your own plugins.
+A plugin is a custom add-on to Studio which introduces new features above and beyond normal Studio functionality.
+You can either install community-made plugins or create your own.

 Finding and Managing Plugins